panta82/node_argument_parsers/article.md

 Dependencies | [1](http://npm.broofa.com/?q=argparse)
 Licenses | BSD-3-Clause, MIT

 An older library, port of python's `argparse` module.

-I actually have some experience with this library, having used it in a previous project.
-I remember it being powerful, but difficult to use due to poor API and documentation.
+In my previous experience with this library, I remember it being powerful, but difficult to use due to poor API and documentation.
 Let's see if anything has changed (spoiler alert: nope).

 ```javascript
 #!/usr/bin/env node